ajc254/Weather-Mobile-App/README.md

 # Weather-Mobile-App
-(Year 2) Android app to display the weather
+(Year 2) Android app to display the weather.